 How do I know if the clinic was federally funded?

 If injured while at a federally funded clinic, a civilian can sue the federal government under the FTCA, if they have first exhausted all other administrative remedies.
 Any clinic that receives funding from the U.S. Department of Health and Human Services is federally funded.
 This means that anyone who has been injured at one of the facilities must seek a remedy under the FTCA.

 In general, a medical malpractice lawsuit should be filed in the jurisdiction where the injury occurred.
 Depending on the circumstances of your case, you may have options on venue and it may be advantageous for you to file suit in a federal court or in one particular state court versus another.
 Your attorney will help you determine the best venue for your particular case.

-If you have been injured by an agent of the federal government (for example a worker in a military hospital or a federally funded clinic), your only method of redress is to pursue a claim under the Federal Tort Claims Act.
+If you have been injured by an agent of the federal government (for example a worker in a military hospital or a federally funded clinic), your only method of redress is to pursue a claim under the Federal Tort Claims Act or the Military Claims Act.
 If the U. S. government is not the plaintiff, your case will probably be filed in a state court, however, in some situations, a federal court may be an appropriate venue for this type of medical malpractice lawsuit as well.